Live On and Learn at the University of Connecticut

 Family Info

-Check our full list of Important Dates for Room Change and Housing Application deadline information.
+Check our full list of Important Dates for information about the Fall 2024 semester.

 Important Dates »